 Katya, “Stealth worked in our favor.
-Those guards must have been low level, and they had gotten lazy from inaction.
+Those guards must have been low level, lazy from inaction.
 Two were sitting on a couch playing video games, two were in the kitchen preparing dinner and sipping cheap wine.
-Lauren and I took out the two gamers, Eloise and Katja hit the kitchen.
-Katja shot one at the stove, the other was in a pantry behind us.
+Lauren and I took out the two gamers, Eloise and Katja hit the kitchen, one was in a pantry behind us.
 He came out and tried for Eloise, he had a stun gun but the taser hit her in the back and the darts wouldn’t stick, she turned and got him in the neck.
 Guns are great, no mess, instantly effective.
 We saved them from a lousy dinner, some kind of hash with cabbage, smelled nasty.”

 “The helicopter will have reported you heading to I-77.
 That’s not great news, unfortunately it’s the only way out.
 There is some help, they can’t be sure if you head north or south.
 Still, don’t waste time in Charleston, it’s the biggest city for miles and a good guess would be that’s where you will go.
 They also don’t know you have Wartler, but they’ll assume that’s why you went to the facility in the first place.
 We see you on one drone, the other is still following the van, it’s near Charleston now.”

 “Iraq vets from the long ago war on terror.
 Names don’t matter, they were low level grunts.
 If they stop in Charleston, fine, we can track them on the GPS.
 Collect both drones after you switch cars, your new one will be a panel van.
 From Charleston, take I-64 west to Huntington, it’s just over fifty miles, there will be a room arranged.”

 “Got it, we’re halfway to Charleston.”